vkocubinsky/SublimeTableEditor/README.md

 ## Testing

-I tested *Table Editor* package under Windows and quickly tested under Linux.
+I tested *Table Editor* package under Windows and Linux.
 It should work under Mac, but I did not test, because I do not have a mac.